-On October 4, 2006, the Company received an English translation of an action filed on June 9, 2006 in the South Korean Intellectual Property Office by MC Lab Corporation.
-MC Lab Corporation is seeking invalidation of the Company's current South Korean patent on the basis of an alleged lack of inventiveness as compared to certain prior art.
-Management believes that the South Korean patent was properly issued and the Company will vigorously defend the action.
-A decision is currently expected before the end of 2007.
-The Company does not presently have material sales in South Korea and the decision will not be legally binding in any other jurisdiction.
+On October 4, 2006, we received an English translation of an action filed on June 9, 2006 in the South Korean Intellectual Property Office by MC Lab Corporation.
+MC Lab Corporation was seeking invalidation of our current South Korean patent on the basis of an alleged lack of inventiveness as compared to certain prior art.
+In September 2007, the petition by MC Lab Corporation to invalidate our patent was dismissed.
+On September 29, 2007, MC Lab Corporation filed a Notice of Appeal with the Patent Court.
+Management believes that the South Korean patent was properly issued and we will continue to vigorously defend the action.
+We do not presently have material sales in South Korea and the decision will not be legally binding in any other jurisdiction.